THE INNER AND OUTER KINGDOM

 In whom all the building fitly framed together groweth unto an holy temple in the Lord: In whom ye also are builded together for an habitation of God through the Spirit.
 (Ephesians 2:21,22)

 As we have stated previously, there are two aspects of the dwelling of God and Christ in the believer.
 The first is the transformation of the believer’s personality—spirit, soul, and body.
 The second is the coming of the Father and the Son to dwell in the transformed personality.

-The transformation of the saint.
+Regarding the transformation of the saint: